 Learn how to check your online storage space and deactivate your website.

-You will see the following directories, each containing a copy of your files:
+You will see the ubfs_daily and ubfs_monthly directories, each containing a copy of your files.

 You may deactivate your personal website at any time by using the Personal Websites publishing tool (UBITName and password required).
 While deactivated, your site will not be visible to the public, but the files will remain intact.
 You will still be able to connect to and manage your site while it is deactivated.